Prepare a Red Hat-based virtual machine for Azure

 WALinuxAgent-<version>

 , has been pushed to the Red Hat extras repository.
-Enable the extras repository by running the following command:sudo subscription-manager repos --enable=rhel-7-server-extras-rpms
+Enable the extras repository:sudo subscription-manager repos --enable=rhel-7-server-extras-rpms

 sudo yum install WALinuxAgent sudo systemctl enable waagent.service